Favourited 197 times

 What a volunteer day looks like: wake up and cook breakfast.
 Workawayers must be able to prepare breakfast, lunch, and sometimes dinner on their own.
 We provide the raw materials, e.g., rice, vegetables, beans, bread, eggs, cheese, PB, etc...
-You are also responsible for cleaning up after yourself.
+We are omnivores, eating meat, mostly venison, in moderation.
+You are responsible for cleaning up after yourself.
 Volunteering starts around 8:30 and we work until we get hungry for lunch - 12:20 or so.
-After lunch we do a bit more work or take a break during the hottest hours of the day.
-Workawayers are required to do at least 4-5 hours of help a day.
+After lunch we do a few more tasks or take a break during the hottest hours of the day.
+Workawayers do at least 4-5 hours of help a day.
 After that we have dinner and you are free to do as you like.

 We want to do what we can to provide a workable social space in which to learn and share knowledge about the restoration of native plants.
-If you have boots and clothes (long pants and a shirt or coveralls) that you can bring with you for working in the woods, that would be great.
+If you have boots and work clothes (long pants and a shirt or coveralls) that you can bring with you for doing tasks in the woods, that would be great.
 We do have some in stock.

 English, Spanish, limited Chinese

 Food and accommodation is available for up to 25 hours help a week (4-5 hours per day, 5 days a week).
 Accommodation is simple and informal.
 The house is 250 feet (76 meters) from the road.
 The property is 2.6 acres.
 There is an acre of woods in the back.
 We have multiple bird species and other wildlife.
-Upstairs bedrooms are available for workaway guests.
-Bathroom with shower is down the hall.
+Small bedroom off kitchen is available for workaway guest.
+Bathroom with shower is in the basement, and is rustic.
 The house is fed by a well, and the water pressure is ok.
 House has old carpets.
 Kitchen is small.
 House is from 1922 and needs some renovation (new roof, insulation etc.) which has yet to occur.
 House comes with two pianos and a guitar that guests are welcome to play.

 The house is close to the city of Pittsburgh which is a beautiful vibrant city.
 A bus stop for a city bus line is 20 to 30 minutes walk down a steep hill.
 Some things to do are going for jazz at Andy's Wine Bar (Fairmont Hotel), visiting parks such as Frick Park or Schenley Park and also playing tennis at Highland Park public tennis courts.
 We do not have dogs or cats due to health reasons.
 The house is next to a cemetery which is nice for walks or jogging or bicycling.